-This profile was current as of 2015, when he was part of the on-campus Kellogg community.
+This bio was current as of 2015, when he was part of the on-campus Kellogg community.

 Robert D. Woodberry (PhD, University of North Carolina at Chapel Hill) is associate professor of political science at the National University of Singapore, where he directs the Project on Religion and Economic Change.
 He will be a Kellogg visiting fellow for the 2014-15 academic year.

 Woodberry combines comparative historical and statistical techniques to analyze long-term economic and political development in former colonies, paying particular attention to the impact of colonial policies and of Protestant and Catholic missionary activity.
 To facilitate this research, he has constructed a global, geo-spatial database that geo-references the locations of virtually all Protestant and Catholic missionary institutions from the early 19th century to mid-20th century.